hank-ai/darknet/README.md

 msbuild.exe /property:Platform=x64;Configuration=Release PACKAGE.vcxproj
 ```

-> Advanced users:
->
+> [!TIP]
-> Note that the output of the `cmake` command is a normal Visual Studio solution file, `Darknet.sln`.
+> Note that the output of the `cmake` command is a normal Visual Studio solution file, `darknet.sln`.
 If you are a software developer who regularly uses the Visual Studio GUI instead of `msbuild.exe` to build projects, you can ignore the command-line and load the Darknet project in Visual Studio.

 You should now have this file you can run:  `C:\src\Darknet\build\src-cli\Release\darknet.exe`.
 Run this to test:  `C:\src\Darknet\build\src-cli\Release\darknet.exe --version`.